go-ozzo/ozzo-validation/README.md

 An exception is the `validation.Required` and `validation.Required` rules.
 When a pointer is nil, they will report a validation error.

+## Validating `sql.Valuer`

+If a data type implements the `sql.Valuer` interface (e.g. `sql.NullString`), the built-in validation rules will handle it properly.
+In particular, when a rule is validating such data, it will cause the `Value()` method and validate the returned value instead.

 ## Processing Validation Errors